skema-dev/skema-go/README.md

 ## Highlight Features
 - grpcmux: grpc + http in an easy way, you can build one in less than 10 lines as below!
 - database: build-in CRUD capabilities for automatic DAO(Data Access Object) generating and registration.
-You no long need to struggling with database!
+You no long need to struggle with database!
 Checkout [grpc-dao sample](https://github.com/skema-dev/skema-go/tree/main/sample/grpc-dao)
 - Feature Rich Configuration support